MScholtes/PSVirtualDesktop/README.md

 Now Virtualdesktop is compatible with Powershell Core 7.0!

-The commandlet Set-DesktopName does not work with Powershell Core 7.1 (because Powershell Core 7.1 does not support the type HString ???), help is requested...
+_The commandlet Set-DesktopName does not work with Powershell Core 7.1 (because Powershell Core 7.1 does not support the type HString ???), help is requested..._

+_The commandlet Move-Window does not work with Powershell Core 7.1, help is requested..._

 ## Sample Session
 ```powershell